Sky025/GAN4IP/README.md

 **Note: This repository is primarily created for the purpose of publication review and may undergo further updates and improvements in the future.**

-**Disclaimer**: The code in this repository is based on the work from the various original [existing repository](https://github.com/search?q=logic+locking+&type=repositories&p=1), and we do not claim ownership of any codes.
+**Disclaimer**: Some of the code in this repository is based on the work from the various existing repository, and we do not claim ownership of any of those codes.
 We acknowledge and respect the original authors' contributions.
 Please refer to the original repository for any licensing or ownership information regarding the code.